nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/bootloader_keys.rst

 Enable this option during the MCUboot build process if there is a risk that images signed with a compromised key might contain critical vulnerabilities.
 The revocation of keys is triggered when both the firmware loader and SoftDevice are using a newer key.

-Number of available key slots is set by ``CONFIG_BOOT_SIGNATURE_KMU_SLOTS`` Kconfig option.
-These slots has to be properly provisioned.
+The number of available key slots is set by the ``CONFIG_BOOT_SIGNATURE_KMU_SLOTS`` Kconfig option.
+These slots have to be properly provisioned.
 For more information refer to `Performing KMU provisioning`_.

 .. caution::
    You must enable the ``CONFIG_BOOT_KEYS_REVOCATION`` Kconfig option when creating your project.
    If you have not activated this option initially, you cannot enable it later.
-   Without the option, this functionality unavailable and potentially exposes your project to security issues.
+   Without the option, this functionality is unavailable and will potentially expose your project to security issues.

 A valid signature verification must precede any key invalidation.
 The last remaining key cannot be invalidated.

+To enable the Kconfig options for the MCUboot image, edit the :file:`sysbuild/mcuboot.conf` file in your application directory.
+For most of the samples, you must create the :file:`sysbuild` folder and the :file:`sysbuild/mcuboot.conf` file.
+This file applies to the MCUboot image only and is edited the same way as the :file:`prj.conf` file is used for your application image.